 Protocol established in the HW EPA approved Quality Assurance Project Plan (QAPP #10160, approved 9/16/2010) for the Norwalk River explains the methods used for water quality monitoring.
-Testing is carried out on a daily basis.
+Testing is carried out once a month for Zone A, and every two weeks for Zone B and the storm drains on the lower Norwalk River.
 The interns leave Earthplace, located in Westport, CT, before 10 AM and generally return in the early afternoon after testing the Silvermine River or storm drain discharges.
-The testing of the Silvermine River centers on monitoring levels of E. coli bacteria because of swimming and fishing safety issues (Table 1).
+The testing of the Silvermine River centers on monitoring levels of E. voli bacteria because of swimming and fishing safety issues (Table 1).